 A strike, sometimes referred to as protected industrial action, is when workers withdraw their labour as a negotiating tactic in bargaining.
-The NTEU has indicated that they intend to hold a 24 hour strike on 24 May.
-That means that some of your lectures or tutorials which are taught by participating NTEU members may be cancelled.
+While the University is disappointed that the NTEU has chosen to take industrial action, we recognise the rights of NTEU members to participate.

-Most classes will be moved to online delivery on the strike day.
+Most classes will be moved to online delivery on the strike days.
 It is possible that some classes will be cancelled if your lecturer or tutor takes strike action, in which case the University will do our best to let you know as far in advance as possible.
-Some buildings may require swipe access during industrial action, so if you intend to come to campus please bring your student card with you.
+All buildings, including libraries and study spaces, will require swipe access during industrial action, so if you intend to come to campus please bring your student card with you.